A Queen and Her Knight

 He had the words, after all, but they were locked in his throat.
 His eyes began to sting, and he sat down before he was even consciously aware of the bench behind him.

 “Well?”
-She came forward, graceful tripping through the damp grass to stand before him.
+She came forward, gracefully tripping through the damp grass to stand in front of Rennet.
 Her arms were covered in glittery bangles.
 Her princess dress was wet at the hem.
 Rennet wanted to hold it for her like a queen’s train.

 “Champagne is for adults,” Rennet spoke at last.
 “Adult humans, that is, ma chérie.
 For a little being such as yourself, I doubt it would do anything.
 But you won’t like it yet.
 It’s not sweet.”